-Green Shield Canada is acquiring Inkblot Technologies, a virtual mental-health platform that uses artificial intelligence-assisted technology, network effects and advanced analytics to match patients with counsellors.
+Green Shield Holdings Inc. is acquiring Inkblot Technologies, a virtual mental-health platform that uses artificial intelligence-assisted technology, network effects and advanced analytics to match patients with counsellors.

 Among its many services, Inkblot offers digital video counselling for mental-health and addiction issues, patient navigation capabilities and a software-as-a-service practice-management solution for mental-health professionals.
 Inkblot’s current leadership team will continue to operate the business under the Inkblot brand, with Luke Vigeant remaining president.